-AI Co-Scientist unifies 26 data sources behind a single conversational interface.
-Ask a question in plain language and the agent plans a multi-step investigation, queries the right databases, synthesizes the evidence, and delivers a cited research report.
+AI Co-Scientist brings 50+ biomedical information resources into one conversational workflow.
+Ask a question in plain language and the agent plans a multi-step investigation, queries the most relevant sources, cross-checks the results, and synthesizes the findings into a cited research report with provenance.

 Data sources